 Today, Grammarly is proud to announce that we’re extending our free offering for nonprofit organizations and NGOs through 2021.
 All around the world, these organizations are essential in delivering crucial services to people in need during the COVID-19 pandemic—demands that continue to grow.
 As we reflect on the impact nonprofits and NGOs have in our global communities this Giving Tuesday, we feel it’s important to continue supporting these organizations with our tailored offering through next year.

-Since the program launched in April, Grammarly has helped over 2,500 nonprofits and NGOs from over 160 countries achieve clearer and more effective communications, representing an investment of more than $4 million.
+Since the program launched in April, Grammarly has helped over 2,500 nonprofits and NGOs from 140 countries achieve clearer and more effective communications, representing an investment of more than $4 million.
 Organizations big and small have found success using Grammarly Business features, including The Water Project, Techbridge Girls, Learning Disabilities Society of Canada, Los Angeles Regional Food Bank, and more.

 “Extending this free offering through 2021 will continue to help nonprofits and NGOs deliver on their important missions at a time when needs are growing,” said Dorian Stone, general manager of Grammarly Business.
 “Our writing assistant saves these organizations valuable time to focus on delivering their services and helps them write more effective funding proposals and reports that drive engagement.
 As the pandemic continues to impact communities globally, we are proud to continue supporting these organizations with our free tailored offering.”

 Helping organizations deliver on their valuable missions